anthonyblackham/flexible-jekyll/_posts/2020-12-05-indoor-maps .markdown

 I've created landscaping and utility data but haven't done much with indoor maps.
 I delved into a few indoor mapping projects in university with the library floor plans, but there were some issues with data consistency and georeferencing that made it challenging.

-Instead of going through the whole process of georeferencing something with a high level of precision with the relatively small footprint of a floorplan, I thought that this would be a fun experiment to try out a relative coordinate system that isn't directly tied to the planet i.e. a non-geographical coordinate system.
+Instead of going through the whole process of georeferencing a floorplan over a house on aerial imagery, I thought that this would be a fun experiment to try out a relative coordinate system that isn't directly tied to the planet or in other words - a non-geographical coordinate system.

 This is fundamentally similar to the [Hubble Legacy Field](https://anthonyblackham.com/hubble-legacy-field/) project that I did but it goes a few steps further in creating more interactive features.